 Stroke is a medical emergency.
 The faster you get treatment, the better your chances are of recovering.
-World Stroke Day is observed on Oct.
-29 to raise awareness about stroke prevention and treatment.
+May is Stroke Awareness Month to raise awareness about stroke prevention and treatment.
+It's also Women's Health Awareness Month.

-Mayo Clinic experts say women who have stroke symptoms should not delay seeking treatment.
+Mayo Clinic experts say women with stroke symptoms should not delay seeking treatment.
 They say some women don't realize the symptoms could be life-threatening, and don't get the care they need in time.

 Women ─ even young women ─ listen up, and learn about your risk of stroke.

-"Risk factors for women are essentially the same as they are for men," says Dr. Robinson.
+"Risk factors for women are essentially the same as they are for men," says Dr. Maisha Robinson, a Mayo Clinic neurologist.

 But there are differences, particularly for pregnant women and women on the pill because they have an increased risk of stroke.